Pia-Koester/bookingplatform/README.md

 This is the backend to my booking platform for self defense and yoga classes.
 Class details, membership plans and user date is safed in mongodb.

+## 🚀 Getting Started

+To access the .env variables this project uses the `Node v20.6.0` build in .env file support.
+To run it you need to update your Node or install the dotenv package.
+Clone this repository and install dependencies with `npm install`.
+Start the project locally with ` npm run dev`.

 ## API

 ### Users